-Revenue includes: Operating revenue and interest income but excludes COVID related Government support.
-Expenses include: Operating expenses, depreciation, amortisation and interest expense but excludes the transfer from foreign currency reserve on windup of subsidiary.
-The New Zealand entities had taxable income and were unable to utilise the foreign tax lenses antities had minimal tax.
+- Revenue includes: Operating revenue and interest income but excludes COVID - Expenses include: Operating expenses, depreciation, amortisation and interest - subsidiary.

+The New Zealand entities had taxable income and were unable to utilise the foreign tax losces.
+The overseas entities had minimal tax.